On this page:

 The schedule to the DDO does not provide a specific framework for rewriting standards in clauses 54 and 55 in the way that the NCO does.
 If using a DDO, it should be clear about the neighbourhood character objective it is seeking to achieve.

-The DDO can apply built form controls to developments greater than four storeys.
+A DDO or BFO should generally be used to apply built form controls in a residential zone to developments greater than five storeys.

-When using the DDO (or DPO or IPO) to control development greater than four storeys, all built form requirements (including maximum building height) should be specified in the DDO (or DPO or IPO) instead of the schedule to the zone.
+When using the DDO, BFO, DPO or IPO to control development greater than five storeys, all built form requirements (including maximum building height) should be specified in the overlay schedule instead of the schedule to the MUZ or RGZ.
 This provides greater clarity and transparency by ensuring all local requirements can be found in the relevant local provision.

 Environmental and landscape overlays